 Given that parties are already under a continuing obligation once proceedings have been commended to disclose known adverse documents, and regardless of any order for disclosure made,14 Model A is effectively an order for no extended disclosure.
 This positive obligation to disclose known adverse documents does not exist under the CPR Part 31 regime.

 Model B: limited disclosure

-The court may order the parties to disclose (where and to the extent that they have not already done so by way of initial disclosure, and without limit as to quantity this time) those documents required for initial disclosure and, in addition, to disclose known adverse documents in accordance with their continuing duty.
+The court may order parties to disclose (where and to the extent that they have not already done so by way of initial disclosure, and without limit as to quantity this time) those documents required for initial disclosure and, in addition, to disclose known adverse documents in accordance with their continuing duty.

-A party giving Model B Disclosure is under no obligation to undertake a search for documents beyond any search already conducted for the purposes of obtaining advice on its claim or defence or preparing its statements of case.
+A party giving Model B disclosure is under no obligation to undertake a search for documents beyond any search already conducted for the purposes of obtaining advice on its claim or defence or preparing its statements of case.
 Where it does undertake a search, however, the continuing duty to disclose known adverse documents will apply.

 Model C: request-led search-based disclosure